azsk/AzTS-docs/01-Setup and getting started/README.md

 [Back to top…](README.md#setting-up-azure-tenant-security-azts-solution---step-by-step)

 ### **Step 4 of 6.
-Setup scanning identity**
+Setup central scanning managed identity**

 The AzTS setup basically provisions your subscriptions with the ability to do daily scans for security controls.
-To do the scanning, it requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) and 'Reader' access to  target subscriptions on which scan needs to be performed.
+To do the scanning, it requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) which has 'Reader' access on target subscriptions on which scan needs to be performed.

 > _Note:_
-> 1. _If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for user-assigned identity using MG role assignment.
+> 1. _If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for central scanning identity using MG role assignment using [Azure Portal](https://docs.microsoft.com/en-us/azure/security-center/security-center-management-groups#assign-azure-roles-to-other-users).
 For this you need to be 'Owner' on management group level to perform role assignment._
 >
 > 2. _All subscriptions and management groups fold up to the one root management group within the directory.
 To scan all the subscriptions in your tenant, you can assign reader role at root management group scope.
 Azure AD Global Administrators are the only users who can grant access at this scope._
 >

 </br>

-Before creating user-assigned managed identity, please **connect to AzureAD and AzAccount with the tenant Id** where you want to use AzTS solution.
+Before creating central scanning user-assigned managed identity, please login to Azure Portal and Azure Active Directory (AD) where you want to use AzTS solution using the following PowerShell command.

 ``` Powershell
 # Clear existing login, if any